 - Analyze the Literature Review Section Critically

-Analyze literature review critically about your research topic.
+Analyze literature reviews critically about your research topic.
 It will help you with your project.
 Add quotes and other details to show why the topic is important.

 - Statement of Purpose

 A research problem statement is a short sentence that tells why the research is important.
 The introduction for a research paper should explain what the problem is and how it affects people.

 - Hypothesis and Research Questions